GLEE2023/GLEE2023/extras/Docs/GLEE_RF/readme.md

 * freq

-    FREQuency of radio waves recieved or transmitted by RF Module.
-Typically 915-928MHz corresponding to LoRas opperation on unlicense ISM Radio Band in US
+    FREQuency of radio waves received or transmitted by RF Module.
+Typically 915-928MHz corresponding to LoRas operation on unlicensed ISM Radio Band in US

 * pwr

-    PoWeR of transciever transmission.
+    PoWeR of transceiver transmission.
 (TODO: Add refernce to relevent calculations given antenna parameters)

 * bw

-    BandWidth is requence range of chirps used to transmit data.
-Typically 250kHz for terestiral usage in the US.
+    BandWidth is the frequency range of chirps used to transmit data.
+Typically 250kHz for terrestrial usage in the US.

 * sf

-    Spreading Factor dictacts number of chirps used to send a signal.
+    Spreading Factor dictates the number of chirps used to send a signal.

 * cr

-  Coding Rate effects data encoding redundances.
-CR value is proportional to interfernce tollerence.
+  Coding Rate effects data encoding redundancies.
+CR value is proportional to interference tolerance.
 (Higher - Able to handle more interference)